scientisst/scientisst-sense-api-python/README.md

 pip install -r requirements.txt
 ```

-## Using Docker
+## Using Docker in Linux

-If issues arise when using the API, it is recommended to try using it inside a docker container.
+When running the API on Linux, if issues arise, it is recommended to try using it inside a docker container.

 First, install [docker](https://docs.docker.com/engine/install/).